mohammedfahmed/ns3/Conceptual Overview.md

 - Devices interface with Layer-3 (Network)
 - Layer-3 supports Layer-4 (Transport)
 - Layer-4 is used by Layer-5
+- Net Device are strongly bound to Channels of a matching type

 ## Channels
 ## Application